Hemsagar24/nuakhai/README.md

-# Aghria Nuakhai Bhetghat v3.0 2025 - Website
+# Aghria Nuakhai Bhetghat v3.0 Bangalore 2025 - Website

 A modern, responsive website for the Aghria Nuakhai Bhetghat 2025 celebration in Bangalore.